Malek23923/getdirections/README.txt

 Where '1' is the starting point vid and 99 is the destination vid (note the 's' in locations)

+If you are using the location_user module you can make a link to a user's location: getdirections/location_user/to/66

 Get Directions API
 There are functions available to generate these paths: